 A natural history study for a cohort of patients is a scientific study that observes how phenotypes evolve for each patient individually and collectively over time.

-Regulatory agencies such as FDA insist on having strong, longitudinal natural history data for clinical trials.
+Regulatory agencies such as FDA prefer having strong, longitudinal natural history data for clinical trials.

 Natural history studies are critical for:

-- being able to predict the progression of a disease;
+- being able to predict the progression of a condition;

 - associating genotype with phenotype;